Sobha Singh and other Famous Artists of Andretta

 Norah Richards or Norah Mary Hutman (29 October 1876 – 3 March 1971) was an Irish lady popularly known as the Lady Gregory of the Punjab.

-She received her education in Belgium, Oxford University and Sydney and began as an amateur actress at a very young age at British theatre before becaming professional.
+She received her education in Belgium, Oxford University, and Sydney and began as an amateur actress at a very young age at British theater before becoming professional.

 She came to India in 1908 with her husband Mr. Philip Ernest Richards, He was appointed a Professor of English in the Dayal Singh College of Lahore.
 The founder of the college, Sardar Dyal Singh Majithia was an ardent follower of Brahmo Samaj, which resembled the Unitarian Christian movement of which Philip was the follower.

 She devoted herself to the theatrical and cultural activities in the college at Lahore, the then cultural center of Punjab.
 She actively worked for the theosophical movement and home-rule agitation of Dr. Annie Besant.

 She produced the first Punjabi play, Dulhan or "The Bride", written by her pupil I.C.
 Nanda in 1914.
 She translated and directed several plays and worked for the cultural regeneration if India.
 She encouraged the students to write and perform in their own one-act plays.

 After becoming a widow in 1920, she returned to England and was punished for opposing the tarnish India policy there.
 Thus she shifted to Banuri in Kangra Hills in 1925 and came to Andretta, a decade later.

 She purchased the 15 acres land of a British army officer who wanted it to be an abode of an ailing relation.
 She named it Woodlands Estate, built a mud house named Chameli Niwas with a thatched roof for her-self in local style and settled there for her aesthetic pursuits.